baillielab/sequential-gwas/docs/src/development.md

 ## Code Development on ODAP2

-!!! warning
 When you really need to.

 First import the [docker image](https://hub.docker.com/repository/docker/olivierlabayle/sequential-gwas/general) as a singularity container within ODAP which we assume is called `sequential-gwas.sif`.